icons8/lunacy-docs/docs/cloud.md

 ## Overview

 Lunacy provides full support of Sketch Cloud.
-This enables you to upload your documents to the Cloud and:
+This enables you to upload your documents to Sketch Cloud and:

-* Store your documents privately on the Cloud.
+* Store your documents privately on Cloud.
 * Access your documents from any location or computer.
 * Share your documents with other people and gather feedback.
 * Review different versions of documents.